2025 GT World Challenge Europe: 24 Hours of Spa

+The No. 63 Grasser Racing Team - GRT Lamborghini Huracán GT3 Evo 2 that took victory at the 2025 24 Hours of Spa.

 Lamborghini achieved its first-ever victory at the 2025 24 Hours of Spa, with Grasser Racing’s Mirko Bortolotti, Pepper, and Engstler delivering a flawless performance in the No. 63 Huracan GT3 EVO2.
 In a dramatic finish, they narrowly beat the No. 96 Rutronik Racing Porsche by 8.7 seconds after a tense final stint.
 Despite a slow final pit stop, Bortolotti managed to resist pressure from Niederhauser, aided by decisive moves through traffic.
 The No. 51 AF Corse Ferrari rounded off the podium after an incredible comeback from 65th due to early technical issues.
-In other classes, Verstappen.com Racing’s Aston Martin won the Gold Cup after a late puncture caused the leading McLaren to drop back, Walkenhorst Motorsport took Silver Cup honours, Kessel Racing triumphed in Bronze Cup, and AV Racing by Car Collection secured Pro-Am victory on their emotional debut.
+In other classes, Verstappen.com Racing's Aston Martin won the Gold Cup after a late puncture caused the leading McLaren to drop back, Walkenhorst Motorsport took Silver Cup honours, Kessel Racing triumphed in Bronze Cup, and AV Racing by Car Collection secured Pro-Am victory on their emotional debut.
 The event attracted 128,000 fans over five days, making Lamborghini the sixth different winner in as many years.